Vegetarianism: Health research

 In Western countries, the most common motive for people practicing vegetarianism is health consciousness.
-The American Dietetic Association has stated that at all stages of life, a properly planned vegetarian diet can be "healthful, nutritionally adequate, and may be beneficial in the prevention and treatment of certain diseases."
+The Academy of Nutrition and Dietetics has stated that at all stages of life, a properly planned vegetarian diet can be "healthful, nutritionally adequate, and may be beneficial in the prevention and treatment of certain diseases."
 Vegetarian diets offer lower levels of saturated fat, cholesterol and animal protein, and higher levels of carbohydrates, fibre, magnesium, potassium, folate, vitamins C and E, and phytochemicals.

 Bones

-Studies have shown that a vegetarian diet may increase the risk of calcium deficiency and low bone mineral density.
+Studies have shown that a (non-lacto) vegetarian diet may increase the risk of calcium deficiency and low bone mineral density.
 A 2019 review found that vegetarians have lower bone mineral density at the femoral neck and lumbar spine compared to omnivores.
-A 2020 meta-analysis found that infants fed a vegetarian diet containing milk and dairy products exhibit normal growth and development.
+A 2020 meta-analysis found that infants fed a lacto-vegetarian diet exhibited normal growth and development.
 A 2021 review found no differences in growth between vegetarian and meat-eating children.